 (b) transaction data to our payment processing service providers, to the extent necessary for the purposes of processing your payments, refunding such payments and dealing with complaints and queries relating to such payments and refunds;

 (c) any personal data in our possession or control to organisations which host the servers on which our data is stored.
-Currently hosting services are provided to us by Google Ireland Limited, and the relevant servers are located in Belgium;
+Currently hosting services are provided to us by Google Ireland Limited, and the relevant servers are located in the United Kingdom;

 (d) enquiry and correspondence data to our email service providers, on whose servers our correspondence may be stored temporarily or backed up longer-term.
 Currently email services are provided to us by GoDaddy Operating Company, LLC.